SIRI-CEN/SIRI/xsd/ReadMe.txt

     (a) Relax mandatory on  in siri_common x

 2008-11-18  Revise FM servics
-    (a) Revise daytypes in siri_time-v1.2 x
+    (a) Revise daytypes in siri_time.xsd x

 2008-11-17  Revise to support substitution groups
     (a) Make all requests subtypes of abstract request.
 Add Subst elements x

     (b) Introduce  AbstractFunctionalServiceRequest, AbstractCapabilityServiceRequest, AbstractDiscoveryRequest
-    as common supertypes. revised versiosn of siri_requests-v1.2.xsd,  siri_journey-v1.2.xsd and siri_permissions-v1.1.xsd, siri-All and siribase
+    as common supertypes. revised versiosn of siri_requests.xsd,  siri_journey.xsd and siri_permissions.xsd, siri-All and siribase

-    (c) add SiriSg and Siri_base-v1.3.xsd packages 2008-11-12  Corrections to the Caridnailities on the siri_discovery services  x
+    (c) add SiriSg and Siri_base.xsd packages 2008-11-12  Corrections to the Caridnailities on the siri_discovery services  x

     (a) Change min maxes on >LineRef, StopPoints, Features etc etc x